grasph/wrapit/doc/config.md

 ### Extra options to control the generated code organisation

 ```
+# Root directory for the output file.
+Path of all
+# output with be prefix with this value a /-sign.
+output-prefix = ""

 # Destination directory for the generated c++ code
 # If not set, default to: lib<module_name>/src
 # out_cxx_dir =